Strong convergence of adaptive time-stepping schemes for the stochastic Allen--Cahn equation: Introduction

 The outline of this paper is as follows.
 In the next section, some preliminaries are listed.
-In Section \ref{sec2}, we propose the adaptive time-stepping full discretization, and obtain the a priori estimates and strong convergence order of this full discretization.
-Section \ref{sec3} is devoted to the numerical experiments, which verify our theoretical findings.
+In Section \ref{sec2}, we propose the adaptive time-stepping schemes, and present the main convergence theorem of this paper.
+Section \ref{sec2.1} presents the \textit{a priori} estimates in $E$-norm and $\dot{H}^{\beta}$-norm of numerical solutions.
+In Section \ref{secproof}, we give the proof of the main convergence theorem of the schemes.
+In Section \ref{multi_discuss}, we give the discussion of the numerical analysis for the multiplicative noise case.
+Section \ref{sec3} is devoted to the numerical experiments, which verify our theoretical results.